Close

 Dr. Sabiha Anjum (Gynecologist/Obstetrician)

-Nearly every pregnant mother has had the most dreadful thought cross her mind; of a miscarriage.
-Which is why most mothers take utmost precaution in ensuring the baby is not harmed in any case.
-However, at times, pregnant women could experience health issues like unexplained pain or vaginal bleeding.
+Nearly every pregnant mother has had the most dreadful thought cross her mind: the possibility of a miscarriage.
+This is why most mothers take the utmost precaution in ensuring the baby is not harmed in any way or under any circumstances.
+However, at times, pregnant women may experience health issues like unexplained abdominal pain or vaginal bleeding.
 Such situations need to be addressed immediately since they could signify a threatened abortion.
-Read on to know more about threatened abortion, its causes, signs and treatment.
+It is crucial for expecting mothers to be aware of these symptoms and seek prompt medical advice.
+Read on to know more about threatened abortion, its causes, signs, and treatment options available.

+Wondering what’s the definition of threatened abortion?
 In the first 20 weeks of pregnancy, nearly 1/3rd of women experience bleeding from the vagina, and most of them do complete the entire term of pregnancy.
 However, in some mothers, vaginal bleeding could be accompanied by abdominal cramping and pain in the region.
-These signs could indicate the possibility of a miscarriage, needing a pre-emptive measures to protect the mother.
+These signs could indicate the possibility of a miscarriage, needing pre-emptive measures to protect the mother.
 Since it is a possibility, it is termed as a threatened abortion or a threatened miscarriage.

 Causes of Threatened Abortion